Martchus/syncthingtray/README.md

           issues about it.
         * the Qt 6 based version is stable and preferable but only supports Windows 10 version 1809 and newer
         * the Qt 5 based version should still work on older versions down to Windows 7 although this is not regularly checked
+            * on Windows 7 the bundled Go/Syncthing will nevertheless be too new; use a version of Go/Syncthing that is *older* than 1.21/1.27.0 instead
     * there is also a [Chocolatey package](https://community.chocolatey.org/packages/syncthingtray) maintained by yan12125
     * for mingw-w64 PKGBUILDs checkout [my GitHub repository](https://github.com/Martchus/PKGBUILDs)
 * FreeBSD